saschazepter/hg-git/hggit/helptext/config.rst

 ``git``
 -------

+Control how the Hg-Git extension interacts with Git.

 ``authors``
   Git uses a strict convention for "author names" when representing changesets, using the form ``[realname] [email address]``.
 Mercurial